Measuring Geopolitical Alignment and Economic Growth: Dynamic Growth Effects of Geopolitics

-We construct our instrument by isolating the component of geopolitical relations driven by non-economic mild conflicts:
+We construct the instrument by isolating the component of geopolitical alignment driven by non-economic verbal conflicts:

-where $\mathcal{Q}$ denotes the set of non-economic mild conflict events, $N^{\mathcal{Q}}_{cj,t}$ is the count of such events between countries $c$ and $j$ in year $t$, and $s^n_{cj,t}$ represents the Goldstein score of event $n$.
-This construction parallels our main geopolitical relations measure but uses only the arguably exogenous subset of events.
+where $\mathcal{Q}$ denotes the set of non-economic verbal conflict events, $N^{\mathcal{Q}}_{cj,t}$ is the count of such events between countries $c$ and $j$ in year $t$, and $s^n_{cj,t}$ represents the Goldstein score of event $n$.
+This construction parallels our main geopolitical alignment index but restricts attention to verbal conflict events.